Ditchcarbon

 Virgin Wines's reported carbon emissions

-In 2024, Virgin Wines reported total carbon emissions of approximately 2,608,020 kg CO2e, with emissions distributed across Scope 1, Scope 2, and Scope 3.
-Specifically, Scope 1 emissions were about 46,656 kg CO2e, Scope 2 emissions totalled around 44,458 kg CO2e, and Scope 3 emissions accounted for approximately 2,516,905 kg CO2e.
-The latter includes significant contributions from purchased goods and services (about 1,268,620 kg CO2e) and upstream transportation and distribution (approximately 557,000 kg CO2e).
-In 2023, the company reported total emissions of about 1,494,130 kg CO2e, with Scope 1 emissions at approximately 42,700 kg CO2e, Scope 2 at around 48,100 kg CO2e, and Scope 3 emissions reaching about 1,403,290 kg CO2e.
-This indicates a notable increase in emissions from 2023 to 2024.
-Despite the emissions data, Virgin Wines has not set specific reduction targets or initiatives as part of their climate commitments.
-The company has not disclosed any Science-Based Targets Initiative (SBTi) reduction targets or other formal climate pledges, indicating a potential area for future development in their sustainability strategy.
-Overall, Virgin Wines's emissions profile reflects a significant reliance on Scope 3 emissions, which are often the most challenging to manage, highlighting the importance of comprehensive supply chain engagement in their climate strategy.
+In 2024, Virgin Wines reported total carbon emissions of approximately 2,608,020 kg CO2e, with emissions distributed across various scopes: Scope 1 emissions were about 46,656 kg CO2e, Scope 2 emissions were approximately 44,458 kg CO2e, and Scope 3 emissions accounted for about 2,516,905 kg CO2e.
+The significant portion of their emissions arises from Scope 3, particularly from purchased goods and services, which contributed around 1,268,620 kg CO2e.
+In 2023, the company recorded total emissions of approximately 1,494,130 kg CO2e, with Scope 1 emissions at about 42,700 kg CO2e, Scope 2 emissions at approximately 48,100 kg CO2e, and Scope 3 emissions reaching about 1,403,290 kg CO2e.
+This indicates a notable increase in total emissions from 2023 to 2024.
+Virgin Wines has not set specific reduction targets or initiatives as part of their climate commitments, nor do they appear to be part of any recognised climate pledges such as the Science Based Targets initiative (SBTi).
+The absence of documented reduction targets suggests a need for further development in their climate strategy.
+Overall, Virgin Wines's emissions data reflects a significant reliance on Scope 3 emissions, highlighting the importance of addressing supply chain impacts in their climate strategy.

 Unlock detailed emissions data